 We are developing the Kabutocho 12 Project aimed at the FY2025 opening of Caption by Hyatt Kabutocho Tokyo, the first Hyatt select service lifestyle hotel brand in Japan.
-This project has been selected for the Leading Projects Program for Sustainable Buildings for 2020 (led by wooden structure) promoted by the Ministry of Land, Infrastructure, Transport and Tourism, with the aim of spreading awareness and advancing technologies related to wooden buildings as a leading project promoting the use of wood in mid- and high-rise hotels.
+As it aims to advance technologies and spread awareness related to wooden buildings, this project was selected for the Leading Projects Program for Sustainable Buildings for 2022 (led by wooden structure) promoted by the Ministry of Land, Infrastructure, Transport and Tourism, as a leading project promoting the use of wood in mid- and high-rise hotels.
 After KITOKI, this is the second Heiwa Real Estate project selected for this program.
 These projects are part of our efforts to realize sustainable district revitalization, which is one goal of the Nihonbashi Kabutocho and Kayabacho Revitalization Project.